 Mental math is more than just solving problems mentally.
 It also helps kids build strong number sense and deep understanding of the properties of numbers, so it’s an important part of the program.

 Parents sometimes find the mental math instruction in Singapore Math intimidating.
 But if you’re willing to read through the explanations in the Home Instructor’s Guides, I bet you’ll be pleasantly surprised to see how well you’re able to understand it.
-Singapore Math uses the same three stages of teaching to help kids learn each mental math strategy, so kids (and parents!) can become very comfortable with mental math strategies and use them with ease.
+Singapore Math uses the same three stages of teaching to help kids learn each mental math strategy, so kids (and parents!) can become comfortable with mental math strategies and use them with ease.

 What’s the Parent’s Role in Teaching Singapore Math?